Football in Colombia: Contemporary football

 In 1968, the league followed the pattern common in South America by splitting into two separate competitions per season, the Apertura (February to June) and the Finalización (July to December).
 In 1991, a second division was added to the first with a third, now defunct.
-With 16 titles, Atlético Nacional is the team with the most trophies, followed by America de Cali and Millonarios with 15 both; All three are the most successful clubs domestically.
+With 18 titles, Atlético Nacional is the team with the most trophies, followed by America de Cali and Millonarios with 15 both; All three are the most successful clubs domestically.
 The Copa Colombia appeared in 1950, although this knockout competition was only contested from time to time until 2008 when it became an annual tournament.
-Atlético Nacional is also the most successful club in this competition, with four wins.
+Atlético Nacional is also the most successful club in this competition, with seven wins.

-In 2017, the Colombian Women's Football League was founded.
+In 2017, the Colombian Women's Football League was founded, the first professional women's league in the country.
 Santa Fe was the winner of the first edition.

 International

 The Colombia national team made their first appearance in 1938 and since then have enjoyed both highs and lows.